Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 770 should be a lot faster than the GeForce GT 230 overall. (explain)
+Memory BandwidthThe Geforce GTX 770 should in theory be a lot faster than the GeForce GT 230 overall. (explain)

-Texel RateThe Geforce GTX 770 is a lot (approximately 1421%) faster with regards to texture filtering than the GeForce GT 230. (explain)
+Texel RateThe Geforce GTX 770 should be quite a bit (about 1421%) more effective at texture filtering than the GeForce GT 230. (explain)

-Pixel RateThe Geforce GTX 770 will be a lot (about 661%) better at full screen anti-aliasing than the GeForce GT 230, and also capable of handling higher screen resolutions better. (explain)
+Pixel RateThe Geforce GTX 770 should be a lot (about 661%) more effective at full screen anti-aliasing than the GeForce GT 230, and also should be capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison